 For instance, in northeast Colorado — an infection hot spot — immigrant agricultural and factory workers are disproportionately affected.
 Access to health care is often limited in rural settings, and language and culture can create additional barriers.
 Fears related to cost or immigration status may prevent people from getting tested or seeking care.
 And, in a single meatpacking plant, where close quarters can foster infection, employees may speak more than 20 different languages — a challenge for sharing information about safety and worker rights, explains Gómez, who also chairs Colorado’s Health Equity Commission.
 “We’re trying really hard to make information accessible.
 We want to make sure people know their rights, that they’re protected, and we’re supporting policies that protect workers.”

 “Among undocumented folks, there’s a heightened mistrust of the government.
-They’re concerned about getting tested and about the information being collected at testing sites,” adds Montoya Vitello, whose concentration was in Organizational Leadership and Policy Practice (OLPP).
+They’re concerned about getting tested and about the information being collected at testing sites,” adds Montoya Vitello, whose pathway was in Organizational Leadership and Policy Practice (OLPP).
 Following recent racial justice protests, she says, some communities were concerned about being tested for fear that information collected would be used to investigate who participated in protests.
 She couldn’t get a clear answer from the city or state to address those fears.
 So, she says, “What I’ve done is figure out what information is being collected and where that information is going.”